hyperledger-labs/splice/README.md

 Note that the preflight check will fail if you branch is sufficiently divergent from the main branch (in particular, if you made any changes to the Daml model).

-The preflight check also requires access to auth0's management API.
+The preflight check also requires access to auth0's management API (`canton-network-dev` tenant).
 To enable that, please go to the Auth0 [API Explorer Application](https://manage.auth0.com/dashboard/us/canton-network-dev/applications/ECfosW3sLHUfHatCRLEGUQ9YG9XMs9aq/settings).

 Copy the Client ID and Client Secret into the following environment variables, respectively: